d-krupke/CP-SAT-Log-Analyzer/README.md

 3. [gurobi-logtools](https://github.com/Gurobi/gurobi-logtools): Gurobi's log
    analyzer which is the inspiration for this project.
 However, this project is still very different from Gurobi's log analyzer.

+## Changes

+- 2024-09-05: Improved the parsing of the parameters.
+- 2024-09-05: No longer warn if status is `OPTIMAL`, but there is a gap, as CP-SAT considers everything as optimal if you specified a tolerance.
+This is different to other solvers.
+Don't want to confuse users.